+ -

 Third: The commands: It is whatever one is rewarded for doing and punished for abandoning.
 The commands must be carried out to the best of one's ability.

-Translation: Urdu Spanish Indonesian Bengali French Turkish Russian Bosnian Sinhala Indian Chinese Persian Vietnamese Tagalog Kurdish Hausa Portuguese Malayalam Telgu Swahili Thai Pashto Assamese Swedish amharic Dutch Gujarati Kyrgyz Nepali Yoruba Dari Somali Kinyarwanda Romanian Oromo
+Translation: Urdu Spanish Indonesian Bengali French Turkish Russian Bosnian Sinhala Indian Chinese Persian Vietnamese Tagalog Kurdish Hausa Portuguese Malayalam Telgu Swahili Thai Pashto Assamese Swedish amharic Dutch Gujarati Kyrgyz Nepali Yoruba Dari Serbian Somali Kinyarwanda Romanian Malagasy Oromo Kannada

 View Translations